makeen-project/amazon-location-features-demo-android-fork/extra/documents/Android - Migrating from Google Maps to Amazon Location Service.md

 Both Google Maps and Amazon Location Service can plot markers at specific coordinates on a map.

+1. Google Maps supports it natively out of the box via `addMarker`.
+2. Amazon Location Service utilizes the MapLibre library to render markers onto the map via `SymbolManager`.

 #### With Google Maps

 **Step 1**: With Google Maps, markers are added using the maps `addMarker` method in `MarkerActivity.kt`.